Law without law: from observer states to physics via algorithmic information theory: Postulates of an incomplete theory

 \section{Postulates of an incomplete theory}

-\sectionmark{Postulates of an incomplete theory} Let me clarify right away that the theory of this paper will not satisfy all the desirabilities that have been formulated in the introduction.
-Namely, what we would \emph{like} to have is a theory that satisfies the following Postulates: \colorlet{shadecolor}{xblue} \postulates{Desired postulates; not used in that form}{DesiredPostulates}{ $\strut$ -2.5em $\strut$ \begin{itemize} \item[(i)] \textbf{Observer states.} Having a first-person perspective means to be in some observer state at any given (subjective) moment.
+\sectionmark{Postulates of an incomplete theory} Let me clarify right away that the theory of this paper will not satisfy all the desiderata that have been formulated in the introduction.
+Namely, what we would \emph{like} to have is a theory that satisfies the following Postulates: \colorlet{shadecolor}{xblue} \postulates{Desired postulates; not used in that form}{DesiredPostulates}{ $\strut$ -2em $\strut$ \begin{itemize} \item[(i)] \textbf{Observer states.} Having a first-person perspective means to be in some observer state at any given (subjective) moment.
 The observer states are in computable one-to-one correspondence with the finite binary strings. \item[(ii)] \textbf{Dynamics.} Being in some observer state $x$ now, there is a well-defined chance of being in some other observer state $y$ next.
 It is denoted

-and is given by a variant of algorithmic probability --- in more detail, by a countably-infinite set of algorithmic priors (one for every universal machine). \item[(iii)] \textbf{Predictions.} The predictions of the theory are those that are identical for every choice of algorithmic prior.
-They follow from (i) and (ii) alone; no external world, laws of physics or other ingredients are fundamentally relevant. ``Now'' and ``next'' are understood as purely first-person notions, not related to any external notion of time or clock. \end{itemize}} Before explaining which one of these postulates has to be modified and why, let me give some more intuition on the worldview that they express.
+where $\p$ is an algorithmic prior. \item[(iii)] \textbf{Predictions.} The predictions of the theory are those that are identical for every choice of algorithmic prior.
+They follow from (i) and (ii) alone; no underlying physical world is assumed to ``cause'' those probabilities. ``Now'' and ``next'' are understood as purely first-person notions, not related to any external notion of time or clock. \end{itemize}} Before giving the actual form of the postulates that we use in this paper, let me give some more intuition on the worldview that they express.
 The formulation itself seems solipsistic in some sense: it talks about what it means to ``have a first-person perspective''.
 In this sense, it talks about the ``I'': I am currently in some state $x$, and then I will be in some other state $y$.
 So who is this ``I''?
 What about ``you'' or ``them'', i.e.\ other observers?
 Or is there only ever one observer?